-As the PI, you are responsible for submitting your own Phase 2 material before the advertised Phase 2 deadline.
+As the PI, you are responsible for ensuring that your Phase 2 material is submitted before the advertised Phase 2 deadline.
 If the Phase 2 deadline is missed, no Scheduling Blocks will be generated for your project.
 This does not apply if there are official change requests (CRs; see Section 6) pending approval.